challenges in procurement

 12) Not Having a Dedicated Development Plan for Buyers/Procurement Managers

-Whilst most companies ask for CIPS or ISM, very few actually go out and support their procurement team members to continuously develop functionally.
+Whilst most companies ask for CIPS or ISM, very few go out and support their procurement team members to continuously develop functionally.
 I have seen a lot of buyers asking for monetary support and getting rejected due to “business reasons”.
-In my observation, this is one of the most common procurement challenge.
+In my observation, this is one of the most common procurement challenges.

 SOLUTION: We as business leaders know the importance of technical knowledge, so why don’t we support it to that extent?
 If there are limited funds then there are a lot of Procurement Courses, Procurement Blogs, and Procurement Books which can really benefit in the development of the procurement function and also help buyers to prepare for the next procurement interview.